-5.1.2 Pedestrian, public transport and vehicle demand data
+5.1.4 Pedestrian, public transport and vehicle demand data

 As noted in Section 4.2.1, the COVID-19 pandemic has substantially altered and reduced travel demand across Australia.
-This impacted traffic and pedestrian data collection activities that would have previously been used to build, calibrate and validate transport models prepared for an assessment of the CPRP.
+This impacted traffic and pedestrian data collection activities that would have previously been used to build, calibrate, and validate transport models prepared for an assessment of the CPRP.
 The pandemic also stopped migration, especially international migration, which has been the main driver of population growth in Sydney for decades.
 Consequently, future growth patterns have changed fundamentally from pre- COVID expectations.
+Forecasts of pedestrian movement in Central Precinct take into account the revised forecasts of population, employment and lower travel rates provided by TfNSW.

-To ensure the prepared models are robust and reflective of current travel patterns, a range of transport data was sourced and collected for the precinct as part of the calibration and validation process.
+To ensure the prepared models are robust and reflective of current travel patterns, a range of transport data was sourced and collected for the Precinct as part of the calibration and validation process.
 This data included:

-- Pedestrian survey data (2019) - Pedestrian origin-destination data (2019) - Public transport patronage and interchanging movements (2019) - Historical classified intersection counts (2017 to 2019) - Traffic surveys (2021) classified intersection counts, queue length surveys and travel time data - SCATS volume data, 2019 and 2021 - Automatic tube counts (2019) - Vehicle travel time and speed data (2019, 2021) - Public transport stop scheduling data (2021).
+- Pedestrian survey data (2019) - Pedestrian origin-destination data (2019) - Public transport patronage and interchanging movements (2019) - Historical classified intersection counts (2017 to 2019) - Traffic surveys (2021) classified intersection counts, queue length surveys and travel time data

+- SCATS volume data, 2019 and 2021 - Automatic tube counts (2019) - Vehicle travel time and speed data (2019, 2021) - Public transport stop scheduling data (2021).